Skip to main content

 Crystal clear waters and thousands of small islands await.
 Local guides will take you to their favourite spots.

 Many of the incredible islands along the coast have ferry connections.
-Like Træna (pictured here), with its mountains that rise straight up from the sea, an hour and a half from the mainland.
+Træna (pictured here), home to mountains that rise straight up from the sea, is an hour and a half from the mainland.

-Or the neighbouring island of Lovund, where you can choose to spend the night at a modern designer hotel or at one of the small, charming fisherman’s cabins by the sea.
+On the neighbouring island of Lovund, you can spend the night in a modern design hotel or at one of the small, charming fisherman’s cabins by the sea.

 These guys also love it here!
-A large colony of Atlantic puffins always arrives here around lundekommardagen, the annual puffin migration day on 14 April.
+A large colony of Atlantic puffins always arrive here around lundekommardagen, the annual puffin migration day on 14 April.

 A little further north you’ll find the world’s northernmost whisky distillery on Myken island, which has just eleven inhabitants.
 But even there, you’ll have no trouble finding a bed for the night and a place to eat.